genesiscommunitysuccess/docs/docs/03_server/03_request-server/02_basics.md

 ## Adding a name

 Every `requestReply` in your .kts must have a unique name.
 If you do not provide one, it will be allocated automatically.
-In the previous example, the `requestReply` will automatically be named as `REQ_INSTRUMENT_DETAILS`.
+In the previous example, the `requestReply` will automatically be named as `REQ_INSTRUMENT_DETAILS` - based on the table name.
-If you name it as INSTRUMENT_INFO then it will be registered as `REQ_INSTRUMENT_INFO`.

 ## Multiple Request Servers